-No problem, just email [email protected] to update the name and details attached to that ticket so we can send the new ticket holder a registration pack in the post and organise their program based upon their electorate.
+No problem, email [email protected] to update the name and details attached to that ticket so we can ensure the new ticket holder will have an accurate timetable.

 Sure thing.
 Just email [email protected] to organise for the cost of your ticket to be refunded.

 Unfortunately it is not possible to purchase a ticket on the day.
-That’s because a lot of planning goes into assigning PowerUp attendees into workshop groups and creating personalised registration packs before the event.
+That’s because a lot of planning goes into assigning PowerUp attendees into workshop groups and creating personalised timetables before the event.
 PowerUp is expected to be a sell-out event so if you’re keen, buy your ticket now!

 PowerUp is a fully accessible event.
 For a comprehensive accessibility map of the UNSW Kensington campus click here.
 If you would like to know more or would like to register the status of your mobility with us, please get in touch with [email protected]